nihal-sahu/WeatherCheck/README.md

 A weather web app developed with ReactJS and the openweathermap API.

+I am currently working on hosting the api key and the returned JSON datasets locally, so that this app can be hosted.

-Below are screenshots as I cannot post my api key to github:
+In the meantime, below are screenshots as I cannot post my api key to github:

 ![image](https://user-images.githubusercontent.com/87585163/133208178-8d30c2a4-8983-45b6-87c3-d64e3dc25776.png)